 Oxford Biomaterials (OBM) is working on a novel vascular graft for hemodialysis access applications.
 The company has been awarded a TSB Smart grant starting in November 2013, to further develop the hemodialysis graft.

 Current synthetic grafts on the market are inefficient, as a consequence of their material composition.
 50% of current grafts fail within one year, most grafts require 2 post-operative interventions per year to restore functionality, and over 75% of grafts are replaced within 2 years.
 Despite this poor performance, vascular grafts must remain a part of dialysis access treatment because more than 33% of dialysis patients do not have vessels suitable for autologous fistulas, the current clinical gold standard for dialysis access.
-Oxford Biomaterial’s prototype vascular graft encompasses natural silk proteins into a biomimetic tubular scaffold.
-The biomimetic and inherently biocompatible material will offer the first real alternative to ineffective vascular grafts on the market today.
+Oxford Biomaterial’s prototype vascular graft is entirely made of natural silk proteins shaped into a tubular scaffold.
+The biocompatible material will offer the first real alternative to ineffective vascular grafts on the market today.
 As the OBM graft will be better integrated and last longer than current products, multiple post- operative interventions will be eliminated, significantly improving quality of life and reducing overall dialysis costs to healthcare systems worldwide.

 Oxford Biomaterials has been developing this vascular graft in collaboration with the Minimally Invasive New Technology (MINT) Program at New York Presbyterian Hospital.
 MINT and Oxford Biomaterials together are seeking investors for a new spin-out company to develop this exciting and promising product and bring it to patients world-wide.